ese5160/a14g-final-submission-t18-dataracers/README.md

 Our inspiration for this project stemmed from our passion for Formula One racing.
 As avid fans of the sport, we were deeply fascinated by the high-stakes, high-speed world of professional racing and the cutting-edge technology employed by Formula One teams to gain a competitive edge.

-However, as we delved deeper into the realm of motorsports, we realized that the vast majority of racing enthusiasts operate in amateur leagues with significantly smaller budgets compared to their professional counterparts.
+However, as we delved deeper into the world of motorsports, we realized that the vast majority of racing enthusiasts operate in amateur leagues with significantly smaller budgets compared to their professional counterparts.
 Despite their passion and dedication, these amateur racers often face numerous challenges, including limited access to advanced technology and data analytics tools.

 This realization sparked the idea of developing a solution that could democratize access to data logging technology for amateur racing leagues and drivers.
 Rather than trying to reinvent the wheel in the professional racing sphere, we saw an opportunity to make a meaningful impact by addressing the specific needs and challenges of the amateur racing community.